Activity note: Check in available from 3:00 pm

 Evening: Lecture: Treasures and Stories of the Deep.
 Meet and hear from our favorite deep sea diver who will delight you with tales of his many years of fishing and diving in these waters.

 Activity note: Walk a total of 1.5 miles today on side walks, standing and walking for up to 1 hr at various stops.
-We will use the trolley today.
+We will use the trolley today which has four steps.

 Breakfast: Our well-balanced breakfast buffet in the hotel offers a variety of tasty options to start your day with hot and cold items, fresh fruit, juices, and coffee/decaf, tea, water.